pylhc/tfs/doc/tfsformat.rst

     $                   %d                   %s                  %le

-Afterwards all lines contain the data of the table, one row per line, right-aligned with the column names.
+Afterwards all lines contain the data of the table, one row per line.
+These lines are traditionally right-aligned with the column names for readability, which is not mandatory.
 Following the example above, a few table lines would look like:

 .. code-block::